goat-community/goat-docs/docs/toolbox/accessibility_indicators/oev_gueteklassen.md

 <div class="step">
   <div class="step-number">6</div>
   <div class="content">As soon as the calculation process is finished, the resulting layers will be added to the map.
-The results consist of one layer called "ÖV-Güteklassen", showing the Public Transport Quality Classes, and one layer called "ÖV-Güteklassen Stations" which provides all stations that were used for the calculation of this indicator.</div>
+The results consist of one layer called "ÖV-Güteklassen", showing the Public Transport Quality Classes, and one layer called "ÖV-Güteklassen Stations" which provides all stations that were used for the calculation of this indicator.
+The station points that are visualized in grey have a too low service frequency and thus do not contribute to any Public Transport Quality Class.</div>
 </div>

 ![Result - Public Transport Quality Classes](/img/indicators/public_transport/gueteklassen/result.png "Result - Public Transport Quality Classes")

-<span style={{color: "#FF0000"}}>TODO: add isochrone starting points to image.</span>
+<span style={{color: "#FF0000"}}>TODO: redo screenshot when layer order can be adjusted</span>

 ## 4. Technical details